dsaglam94/SCSS_Responsive_Movie_API/README.md

 - Search a movie via its 'title', 'genre' or 'rating'
 - Have a random film suggestion

+> update 26.04.2022
+> Now user can:

+- Get a random movie suggestion with a trailer and related infos

 ### The challenges I've come across so far